OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-08.md

 # Zechariah Chapter 8

 ## Zechariah 8:1
-The word of the Lord of hosts came to me, saying,
+A message from the Lord of hosts was given to me:

 ## Zechariah 8:2
 This is what the Lord of hosts says: “I am exceedingly jealous for Zion; I am burning with great jealousy for her.”